jthak002/rshell/README.md

 After checking for a comment, we create a new string comprising of everything that came before the comment, and we then pass this into our parse function.

-Our parse function works in the following manner:
+Our parse function works in the following manner:<\n>
     *removing Comments
     *checking for presence && or ||
     *implementing commands